isomerpages/moe-northshorepri/_departments/English.md

 **(v) School-based Dyslexia Remediation Programme (SDR)**
 The School-based Dyslexia Remediation (SDR) Programme2.0 is a specialized and intensive literacy intervention programme.
 It addresses the individual literacy needs of Primary 3 and 4 identified students with dyslexia, particularly those with significant difficulties in reading and spelling.

+The programme aims to enable students to read and spell independently as well as understand a variety of texts.

+**(v) School-based Dyslexia Remediation Programme (SDR)**